msalemor/azure-appgw-apim/README.md

 #### What does the script do?

-- Creates Vnet and subnet with the AppGw and APIM subnet in internal mode
+- Creates VNet and subnet with the AppGw and APIM subnet in internal mode
 - Creates the API Management in the APIM subnet
 - It renames the gateway and portal names using the supplied certificates
 - Creates a public IP